GCQ2119216031/DDA-SKF/result/README.md

 # DDA-SKF
-This part of code is written in Python 3.8
+This part of code is written in Python 3.8.

+Putting the data and code in the same folder and running the code.

+Commands in command line mode:

+python Verify_Drug_top_5.py

+python Orphan_drug_prediction.py

 ## 1.Verifying prediction results for each drug.